creek-service/multi-module-template/README.md

 5. Finish customising the repo in GitHub `Settings`->`Branches` and protect the `main` branch:
     1. Tick `Require a pull request before merging`
        1. With `Require approvals` set to 1.
+    2. Tick `Dismiss stale pull request approvals when new commits are pushed`
-    2. Tick `Require statuc checks to pass before merging`
+    3. Tick `Require status checks to pass before merging`
        1. With `Require branches to be up to date before merging`
        2. With status checks `build` and `coverage/coveralls`.
+    4. Click `Create`.
 6. Finish customising the repo in Coveralls.io `Settings`->`Pull Request Alerts`:
    1. Tick `Leave comments`
    2. Set `COVERAGE THRESHOLD FOR FAILURE` to `80`%